This one was spotted back in 2017, but the 1930s Beech House art deco property in Sutton Coldfield, West Midlands has just returned to the market.

 It might just be a case of a change of agent.
 In all honesty I’m not sure as I haven’t followed its progress too closely since featuring last year.
 But I do know that it popped up as a new listing this month and as such, I think I should feature again.

 That’s for numerous reasons.
 Of course, art deco properties are always popular, but some of you might have missed it or missed out when it first went up for sale.
 Perhaps your financial circumstances have changed since then?
 Hopefully for the better, as this still isn’t a cheap house, as you might have guessed.

 Nothing much else has changed either.
-At least, since I last featured the place a year or so back.
+At least, since I last featured the place a while back.

 Winner of a Design Award with Sutton Civic Society in 2017 for its renovation, the house does have a strong look, not least when it comes to the exterior and the black windows and railings, which contrast the clean white finish elsewhere.

 The architecture itself is the art deco dream too, with so many angles and curves, topped off (literally) with that art deco essential of the roof terrace (recently re-felted).
 Fans of the style and the era will almost certainly fall for it.
 You can see why it won the award.

 Where purists might disagree is when it comes to the interior finish of this one.
 Note that it has been renovated and I have no idea of the state of it prior to the work.
 There is every chance that the internal period features had long since departed this structure.